jason330/2021-Best-selling-EVs/README.md

 ### Future Features

 1. Allow the user to select specific cars, either to display only the selected cars in the chart, or to highlight the selected bars in the chart.
-2. Improve layout and color scheme.
+2. Improve color scheme.
+3. Improve layout, possibly by adding car data, such as safety ratings.